 Remember, beloved, it’s not about a feeling or experience, it’s about believing God, living out truth and loving Him and others.

 Watch out for those worthless things that try to steal your focus from God and what truly matters.
-Take your stance against those distractions by prayerfully going about your day with your thoughts turning over and over again to the Lord.
+Determine to take every thought captive to Christ.
+Beware of distractions that seek to hinder the simplicity of devotion to Christ.